 - A thick bar of slightly stale French bread (or other, basically what you’d normally use to make a thick French toast)

 - Bring the liter of milk, ½ cup of sugar, lemon peel, and cardamom seeds to a slow boil.

 - When the milk mixture has been cooking for about 15 minutes, turn off the heat and soak the slices of bread in this mixture.
 Be careful not to completely wet them to the point that they will break apart, but try to get them to absorb as much milk as possible.

 - Let the slices of wet bread rest and cool (some liquid may be lost).

 - Beat the eggs in a shallow bowl and dip the slices in the egg mixture.
-In the meantime, heat up about ½ an inch of the olive oil in a deep, heavy pan on a medium high heat.
+In the meantime, heat up about ½ an inch of the olive oil in a deep, heavy pan on medium-high heat.

-- Fry the slices two by two, flipping half way so that both sides are nice and crisp.
+- Fry the slices two by two, flipping them halfway so that both sides are nice and crisp.

 - Let the French toast rest on paper towels to absorb excess oil.
 In another bowl mix the remaining sugar (1/2 cup) with the cinnamon.

 - Cover the slices in the cinnamon sugar mixture and reserve.